 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

 Description: Winlogo.exe is not essential for Windows and will often cause problems.
 Winlogo.exe is located in the C:\Windows\System32 folder.

 Known file sizes on Windows 8/7/XP are 1,952,768 bytes (33% of all occurrences), 168,738 bytes or 193,024 bytes.

 There is no file information.
 The program starts upon Windows startup (see Registry key: MACHINE\Run, Run, MACHINE\RunServices).
 The file is not a Windows system file.
-Winlogo.exe is able to monitor applications, connect to the Internet, record inputs, hide itself and manipulate other programs.
-Therefore the technical security rating is 60% dangerous.
+The winlogo.exe file is an unknown file in the Windows folder.
+The program is not visible.
+Winlogo.exe is able to connect to the Internet, record keyboard and mouse inputs, hide itself and monitor applications.
+Therefore the technical security rating is 68% dangerous.